redeclipse/redeclipse.github.io/docs/Privileges.md

 ```
 addlocalop <handle> <level>
 ```
-Where level "s" is supporter, "m" is moderator, "o" is operator, and "a" is administrator.
+Where level "s" is supporter, "m" is moderator, and "a" is administrator.

 If you do not have an account, it is still possible to claim local administrator rights using a password specified in [servinit.cfg](Server-Setup#configuration-files):
 ```